Easy Cheesy Mashed Potatoes with Bacon

-Cheddar bacon mashed potatoes are a fast and easy side dish the family will love.
-Left a little chunky, this is truly a homestyle potatoes recipe.
-It is made with only five ingredients and lightened up with Greek yogurt, plus it’s a naturally gluten free side dish.
-You can make these cheesy mashed potatoes on a busy weeknight or a holiday meal.
-Either way everyone is going to ask for seconds of these Easy Homestyle Cheddar Bacon Mashed Potatoes.
+Cheesy mashed potatoes with bacon are a fast and easy side dish recipe the whole family will love.
+Only five ingredients and lightened up with Greek yogurt.
+Make these homestyle mashed potatoes on a busy weeknight or for a holiday meal.
+Either way, everyone will want seconds of Easy Homestyle Cheddar Bacon Mashed Potatoes.

 My sister is my closest sibling in age, and I was nearly ten years old when she was born.
 By then, I was basically old enough to help take care of her, so while I adore her, she was never my playmate.
 Because of this, I’ve never really understood sibling dynamic.
 So watching interactions between my boys is totally fascinating to me since I’ve never experienced it myself.
 Literally just watching them be brothers.
 I know this probably makes no sense at all to anyone who grew up with siblings.

 Since the boys head off to their different schools in the morning, on a daily basis they only have a little bit of time together.
 And in the past several weeks, we have spent a lot of time going to baseball practices and games, Cub Scouts, and other family outings, plus visits from my mom.
 This has left them little time to just be together.
 So on Monday, when the big guy had no school, I kept the little one home from preschool knowing they were both a little tired after getting home late from our weekend trip to grandma’s.

 As I see their relationship develop, I realize how important it is to have those days where they just spend time together as brothers.
 Sure, activities and outings are fun and important, but sometimes they just need a day to play together and get bored together and figure out how to get un-bored together and fight together and work it out together and learn new things from each other and take care of each other.